soonbong-lee/soonbong-lee.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year Ph.D. student in Operations at Yale School of Management, where I am fortunate to be advised by [Vahideh Manshadi](https://vahideh-manshadi.com/).
 My current research interest centers on operations for social good.
 I use techniques from (online) algorithm design, stochastic modeling, and game theory to design effective policies that can address unique operational challenges from nonprofit and public applications, such as refugee resettlement.
+Before starting my Ph.D.
+I received my B.S. in Business Administration & Applied Statistics and M.S. in Management Science from Yonsei University, where I was fortunate to be advised by Seongmoon Kim and involved in research on portfolio optimization.

 Research
 ======
-first project: text here

-second project: text here
+[Dynamic Matching with Post-Allocation Service and its Application to Refugee Resettlement](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4748762), with Kirk Bansak, Vahideh Manshadi, Rad Niazadeh, and Elisabeth Paulson, Working Paper, 2024.
+⋅⋅* Preliminary version accepted for *The 5th annual Symposium on Foundations of Responsible Computing (FORC)*.

+(in a previous life..)

 #**Subsection**
 #text here